IU-PR/Capstone_project/content/docs/2024/A-Shot/week06.md

    each other, then groups the images according to these vectors.
 This allows users to search for similar frames in the application.
 2. Compare feature vectors to compare images (see Challenge 1).
 3. Optimize models to improve the performance of the import (see Challenge 2).
+Our team searched the ways how we can do our models faster

 ### **Challenges & Solutions**